 42. Donkey Kicks

-To keep your back flat during this glute-strengthening move, you need to engage your abs and pull your belly button up toward your spine.
-Consider your abs and butt, lifted.
+To keep your back flat during this glute-strengthening move, you need to engage your abs and pull your belly button up toward your spine — try not to loose that neutral spine position through the entire exercise.
+Consider your abs sculpted and your butt lifted.

 We love a good combo move and this one brings the benefits threefold.
 It takes some serious core strength (plus power from your legs and arms) to move from a squat to a plank to a push-up and repeat.
 Consider this your go-to when you want max benefits in less time.